-For Central African Republic, it was of vital importance to ensure that the rolling longlasting insecticidal net (LLIN) distribution campaigns due in 2020 were completed on schedule.
-The country is congratulated for successfully rolling out the first phases of the LLIN campaign.
-Additionally, it will be critical to ensure that the most vulnerable populations in internally displaced persons' camps have received LLINs given the risks for these individuals for both malaria and COVID-19 transmission.
+For Central African Republic, it was will be of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) distribution campaigns in 2020 are completed.
+The country has already successfully rolled out the first phases of the campaign.
+Additionally, it will be critical to ensure that the most vulnerable populations in internally displaced persons camps have received LLINs given the risks for these individuals for both malaria and COVID-19 transmission.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 11.2% increase in malaria cases, and a 41.9% increase in malaria deaths in Central Africa Republic.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.